 Because gasoline is a fossil fuel, it is not a long-term energy source and will run out someday.
 To support sustainable growth, alternative fuel sources must be discovered and utilized.
 This necessitates the use of electric vehicles, which do not require fuel and are more cost-efficient than regular vehicles.

-A gas-powered car transfers only 17–21% of the energy stored in fuel to power at the wheels.
+A gas-powered car transfers only 17–21% of the energy stored in fuel to power the wheels.
 In contrast, an electric vehicle translates more than half of the electrical energy from the grid to power at the wheels.
-Recently increase in the price of gasoline and diesel, there has been a surge in demand for fuel-efficient cars.
+Recently increase in the price of gasoline and diesel, and there has been a surge in demand for fuel-efficient cars.
 This is due to the depletion of fossil fuel reserves and corporations’ drive to maximize their earnings.
 Because of these factors, there is a rising need for more fuel-efficient technologies, driving up demand for electric cars.

 In a conventional gas-powered car, power is generated by an internal combustion engine.
 In an ideal case, the combustion system entirely incinerates the fuel, leaving only carbon dioxide and water as waste.
 In actuality, the combustion system emits a range of greenhouse gases, which pollute the environment.
 On the other hand, an electric automobile runs on an electric motor powered by a continual supply of energy and so produces no pollution.